-The Korean War Memorial is one of two cylinder limestone and granite sculptures designed by Indianapolis architect Patrick Brunner.
+The Korean War Memorial is one of two cylindrical limestone and granite sculptures designed by Indianapolis architect Patrick Brunner.

 The other sculpture honors veterans of the Vietnam War.
 The convex side of the Korean War Memorial, which faces the street, includes excerpts from letters written by Indiana soldiers to their loved ones at home.
 The concave side lists the names of men and women killed during the war.